Black and yellow graphic that reads: Community Development Lending, Explained

 The result: neighborhood transformation that centered the needs of the residents by providing easy access to social services, education, retail, and more.
 It is so popular that it quickly became the fourth busiest stop on the Bay Area’s subway system and a generator of wealth and community assets through local businesses and job creation.

 Capital Impact Partners is proud to have partnered with Unity Council to support this community-centered development, as well as specific community partners within the development, such as La Clinica de la Raza.
-This type of collocation investment fits right in with our focus on holistic, community-centered development that community members value, as well as our commitment to financing for racial equity.
+This type of collocation investment fits right in with our focus on holistic, community-centered development that community members value, as well as our commitment to financing to close the wealth gap.

 In this Q&A, Unity Council’s Director of Development and Communications Dana Kleinhesselink and Director of Real Estate Development Aubra Levine talk about the community will and economic investment that made this innovative project possible, and why they feel this model is invaluable for other communities and developers across the country.